Clustering Data with Nonignorable Missingness using Semi-Parametric Mixture Models: Maximum smoothed likelihood estimate

 \item Updating of the conditional distribution

 \end{itemize} \end{itemize}

-The monotony of the algorithm is stated by Lemma~\ref{lem:monot} whose proof is similar to the proof of Theorem~1 in \citet{levineBiometrika2011}.
-This implies that the algorithm converges to a local optimum of the smoothed log-likelihood, hence different random initializations should be performed.
-The consistency of the maximum smoothed likelihood estimate is stated by Lemma~\ref{lem:consistency}.
-To establish this results, we need the following assumption.
+The monotonicity of the algorithm is stated by Lemma~\ref{lem:monot} whose proof is similar to the proof of Theorem~1 in \citet{levineBiometrika2011} and is postponed to Appendix A. This implies that the algorithm converges to a local optimum of the smoothed log-likelihood, hence different random initializations should be performed.

-\begin{ass} For any $1 \leq j \leq d$, any $1 \leq k \leq K$ and any $x_{i,j} \in \mathbb{R}$, we suppose that $p_{kj}\in L_1(\mathbb{R})$ and that $\int_{\mathbb{R}} \frac{1}{h} K\left(\frac{x_{ij} - u}{h}\right) \ln p_{kj}(u)du < +\infty$. \end{ass}
+\begin{ass} For any $1 \leq j \leq d$, any $1 \leq k \leq K$ and any $x_{ij} \in \mathbb{R}$, we suppose that $p_{kj}\in L_1(\mathbb{R})$ and that $\int_{\mathbb{R}} \frac{1}{h_j} K\left(\frac{x_{ij} - u}{h_j}\right) \ln p_{kj}(u)du < +\infty$. \end{ass}

 \begin{lemma} Let the assumptions of Lemma~\ref{lem:iden} and Assumptions~\ref{ass:regu} hold true.
 Let $\btheta^{[r]}$ and $\btheta^{[r+1]}$ be the estimators obtained at iterations $[r]$ and $[r+1]$ respectively, we have $ \ell_n(\btheta^{[r]})\leq \ell_n(\btheta^{[r+1]}). $ \end{lemma}